Data filtering

 Multiple filter rules

-As mentioned above, when you want to have a more specific filter, you can add more filter rules.
-Each rule will compare a property with a certain value.
-For example when you want to show the table with users with active accounts who created them (registered) after a certain date and time and have an admin role.
+When you need a more specific filter, you can add additional filter rules.
+Each rule compares a property to a defined value.
+For example, you might configure a filter to show only users with active accounts who registered after a certain date and time and who also have an admin role.

 Filter groups